SimonW1898/AG_FEM_PINN/README.md

 ## Workarounds and temporary fixes

-**Access remote Jupyter server in your local workspace**: Run the pre-built Docker container that has the kernels installed for `Jupyter Lab`.
+**Access remote Jupyter server in your local workspace**: Run the pre-built Docker container that has the kernels installed for `JupyterLab` locally.

 ```bash
 docker run --init -ti -p 8888:8888 dolfinx/lab:stable
 ```

-It will print a JupyterLab URL with a token in the logs (e.g., http://127.0.0.1:8888/lab?token=...).
-In your local workspace, click on `Select Kernel` -> `Existing Jupyter Server`, and paste the URL and token.
+It will print a `JupyterLab` URL with a token in the logs (e.g., `http://127.0.0.1:8888/lab?token=...`).
+In your local workspace, open the `Jupyter Notebook` interface, click on `Select Kernel` -> `Existing Jupyter Server`, and paste the URL and token.
 You can then select the Dolfinx kernels from the list.